-Foreign Bank Issues
+Foreign Bank Tax Issues Help

 If you have money in a bank account located in a foreign country, you are required to disclose the account and its balance to the IRS every year by June 15.
 This law has been on the books since 1970, but what has changed is that now the government can much more easily track transgressors.
 Get the best results with the right FBAR tax lawyer.